-Have you ever been a customer of Proequities?
-If so, you need to know all of the investor complaints and legal sanctions that have been brought against this company.
-Currently, this Birmingham, Alabama-based broker-dealer is licensed to operate in 53 U.S. states and territories.
-Here, our dedicated investor protection lawyers highlight notable complaints that have been filed against Proequities (CRD#: 15708).
+ProEquities is a Birmingham, Alabama-based broker-dealer and is licensed to operate in 53 U.S. states and territories.
+In this article our dedicated investment loss lawyers highlight notable complaints that have been filed against Proequities (CRD#: 15708).

 Failure to Supervise Non-Traditional ETF Sales